Devilla/wordpress-plugin/README.txt

 1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates

 Note:
-UseInfluence infuse the Influence javascript code to your site, to show popup notifications.
+UseInfluence infuses the unique Pixel code into your website to show popup notifications.

 == Frequently Asked Questions ==

 What's the cost?

-Evaluating begins at $0 every month, so you can appreciate every one of the advantages with zero cost.
+We have four plans, each with 7 days free trial.
+Depending on your website's traffic you can choose from 'Startup-$17', 'Small Business-48'

 = How might I drop my membership? =

-You can drop your membership whenever.
-Get in touch with us through our site or email (info@provesrc.com) and we'll help.
+You can giveup your membership whenever you feel like.
+Get in touch with us through our website or email (info@useinfluence.co).

-= Establishment Instructions =
+= Installation Guide =

-UseInfluence module establishment is as more or less simple, works with both WordPress and WooCommerce on your sites.
+Installing Influence is a 5 minute job, & it works great with both WordPress and WooCommerce sites.

-UseInfluence is a membership benefit, beginning at $0 every month (it's hard to believe, but it's true we offer a free arrangement), membership administration is accessible in the UseInfluence site (tap the logo in the settings page).

 Guidelines:

-Introduce the module through the WordPress modules screen OR unzup the module document to '/wp-content/modules'
+Introduce the module through the WordPress modules screen OR unzip the module document to '/wp-content/modules'

 In the WordPress 'Modules' page, initiate the module.

 Select "Influence" menu thing on the sidebar.

-Duplicate over your Tracking ID from UseInfluence dashboard and hit "Save".

-In the UseInfluence dashboard hit "New Notification" and take after the wizard to make a "Stream" WooCommerce notice.

-Done.
-Kick back and observe how social confirmation helps your deals!

-Notice:

-UseInfluence infuse the Influence javascript code to your site, to show popups.
+Copy the "Tracking ID" of your website's campaign (Install Pixel section), inside the Influene dashboard, then click Save.

+Verify your Pixel status inside the Influence Dashboard, it should show 'Verified'.

+All set?
+Now sit back & see the conversions shoot-up.

+Note:

+UseInfluence installs a unique pixel code into your website to do all the amazing stuff.

 == Changelog ==